 They are here to purchase hemp cloth for fashion stores in the west.

-The women wear leggings, long skirt-shirts—drawn at the waist with a slash, jackets and vests, and head-wraps with large silver hoops in each ear; every inch is wrapped in layers of naval-blue cloth.
+The women wear leggings, long skirt-shirts—drawn at the waist with a slash, jackets and vests, and head-wraps with large silver hoops in each ear; every inch wrapped in layers of naval-blue cloth.

-The Hmong tribe were originally from the mountains of southern China but during the mid-19th century clans fled to Indochina to escape Chinese rule.
+The Hmong tribe was originally from the mountains of southern China but during the mid-19th century, clans fled to Indochina to escape Chinese rule.

 Today about a million Hmong live in north Vietnam, Laos and Thailand, while some 2.5 million remain in China.

 But their own name, Hmong, means “free men.”

 The distinctive culture of the Hmong tribe draws tourists like myself to the mountains of north-west Vietnam, where until recently, this shamanistic hill-tribe was isolated for decades.

 It was at the hill station of Sapa, ringed by peaks that the French colonists named the Tonkinese Alps, that I first encountered the Hmong.

 Hundreds of tribes people—mostly women and children—had converged on Sapa for the weekend market.